Skewnart/grafana-raspberry/README.md

 **Home Grafana** (*Grafana / Loki*) implementation for **Raspberry** using **Reverse Proxy** and **HTTPS** to access it through internet.

 It includes **basic dashboards** to monitor the Raspberry itself and containers (*Grafana / Prometheus / NodeExporter / cAdvisor*) allowing you to customize everything.
 And also dashboards for sytem logging (*Promtail / Loki*) with default configuration.
-(Behind need is to log IOT workflows and create some alerts)
+(Behind need is to log IOT workflows and create some alerts, but these will be in another repo)

 **Nginx** is separated in order to use yours if it is already (or later) configured for other web servers.
 You might want to use Nginx separately from the Grafana stack.

 Finally, **certbot** is also separated because it's only used to *add* or *renew* certificate, and then stops.

-## Steps
+## Installation steps

 These steps will be performed in order :

-1. **SSL Certificate** (router configuration and SSL (outer server configuration))
+1. **SSL Certificate** (router configuration and SSL (outside server configuration))
 2. **Monitoring (Grafana stack)** (inside server configuration)
 3. **Nginx (Reverse proxy)** (link between inside and outside)